-Preparing and Submitting Starr Grant and Review Only Proposals
+Preparing and Submitting

 The Starr Research Program allows students to submit 2 types of proposals: a Starr Research Grant request for funding and Starr Research Review Only.
 Both types include feedback from Iowa scientists to improve the research project.
 Review Only proposals are not considered for funding.
+The submission form accepts either type of proposal.

 Read the following tutorials to learn how to make a successful STARR Grant submission.
 Our reviewers must read many proposals so writing a clear concise grant proposal helps the reviewers evaluate your proposal favorably.
 A well written and organized proposal follows the IJAS format and uses correct grammar and spelling.
 It communicates your plan clearly making it easy for reviewers to understand.
 An important part of science is being able to communicate effectively with other scientists and the public.
-Taking care when writing your proposal is a very important part of your research experience.
+Take care when writing your proposal.
+It is a very important part of your research experience.

 How to write your proposal.